-We’ve gathered these 15+ examples of successful MVPs to show what startups should focus on when it comes to developing that key MVP feature set.
+We’ve gathered these 15+ examples of successful MVPs to show what startups should focus on when it comes to developing your MVP.

 All Facebook’s (or Thefacebook as it was called when they launched) MVP did was connect students together via their college or class and let them post messages to their boards.
 The idea already existed in Friends Reunited and other social platforms, but the simplicity of Facebook’s approach and the traction it gained as it went viral amongst college graduates proved unstoppable.
 This allowed almost all of the features that followed to build on that success.

 Vouchers and discounts are old concepts, but Groupon took the idea of sharing them to new heights.
 It launched with a simple WordPress site and regular PDFs emailed to early subscribers.
 The test proved successful, and the company then built its voucher system and backend, driving it to a great success.

 Cutting out the middleman and providing short-term renting is the key mission statement behind Airbnb.
 Brian Chesky and Joe Gebbia lived in a loft apartment in San Francisco and had difficulties with paying their rent.
 That’s when they decided to give it a try and fulfill one of their dreams and start a business.
 To test the idea they provided accommodation for those who came to town to attend a design conference.
 Brian and Joe took a few pictures of their loft, created a simple web page and soon enough had 3 paying guests.
 Airbnb expanded organically, with founder Paul Chesky living exclusively in Airbnbs to dog food the product.